SvenTiigi/WhatsNewKit/README.md

 </h1>

 <p align="center">
-    A Swift Package to easily showcase your awesome new app features.
+    A Swift Package to easily showcase your new app features.
     <br/>
     It's designed from the ground up to be fully customized to your needs.
 </p>